mongodb/docs-java-other/README.md

 ## Build Instructions

-After making required changes, run the `publish-docs` script with the version:
+After making required changes, submit a pull request.
+Once your PR is approved and merged, run the `publish-docs` script with the version:

 ```sh
 ./publish-docs <version>